 Staying on site can be a timer saver, says Shani Wolf, a travel consultant specializing in Disney vacations.
 Not only can you use Disney’s transportation to get from park to park, purchases made in the parks can be delivered to your room and Disney’s Magical Express will transport you from Orlando International Airport to your hotel—you don’t even have to wait for your luggage.
 There are hotels at every price range from the budget Disney’s All-Star Sports Resorts to the luxury Disney’s Grand Floridian Resort & Spa.

 Eating your mid-day meal at 11 a.m. or 2 p.m. can pay off.
 Sure, you’d rather eat lunch at noon, but so would everyone else.
 Wolf suggests eating at non-peak times to cut down on time spent waiting in line to order your food.
-(Related: Trying to stick to a diet on your vacation?
-Try these 20 tricks to eating healthy while eating out.)
+Here are some things you should make sure to book in advance of your Disney World trip.

-Use the services of a Disney vacation consultant
+Use the services of a Disney vacation consultantiStock/Russell102

 Your Disney vacation shouldn’t be all go, go, go.
 In fact, you should try to go back to your hotel for a swim or rest mid-day, Wolf says.
 This tip might seem counterintuitive if you really want to get the most out of your vacation, but it makes sense.
 Wolf says you’ll return to the parks feeling refreshed and able to stay through until closing, long after many guests have left, thus leaving rides with shorter wait times.

 Next, find out the everyday things you didn’t know are banned from all Disney parks.